-#1 Understand project requirements
+#1 Get a firm grasp on project requirements

 #2 Create a project to-do list

-#3 Think outside of the box
+#3 Think outside the box

 #4 Brainstorm and sketch ideas on paper

-- Find limitations and problems
+- Identify limitations and issues

-- Create a record of ideas
+- Keep a record of ideas

 #5 Don’t forget about the construction and manufacturing stage